Turro75/DSO203_SYS164_GCC/README.md

 Files created without Alterbios are not readable once Alterbios is activated, in case You remove Alterbios most of the files created when Alterbios was active won't be readable.

 Todo:

-- implementing alterbios patches in the code
+- implementing alterbios patches in the code -> Use the insertAlterbios branch or download SYSGCCA.zip in the relases
 - check and assign a license.
 - write credits at the end of the readme.

-Compiled by arm-none-eabi-gcc 9.2.1 system arm compiler available in ubuntu 21.04
+Compiled by arm-none-eabi-gcc 9.2.1 system arm compiler available in ubuntu 21.04 It seems only this version of gcc is able to produce a running binary even on windows, I'll investigate later.

 to compile do a
 make clean all

 this produces a SYSGCC.HEX and SYSGCC.BIN which can be uploaded through dfu as any other SYS file.

+Binaries available in releases:
+SYSGCC is the SYS_B164 ported and compiled by gcc SYSGCCA is the Alterbios patched version.

+Both have been tested on DSO203 HW2.72 and HW2.82